Updated May 22, 2020

 2. Not all programs are created equal.

 Simulation programs are accredited through the Society for Simulation in Healthcare.
-The MEDNAX Simulation Program received provisional accreditation through December of 2019.
+The MEDNAX Simulation Program has earned full accreditation status from the Society for Simulation in Healthcare (SSH) in the area of Teaching/Education from April 1, 2020 to December 31, 2025.
 Many members of our team have also received voluntary certifications that contribute to the overall success of the program, including Health Simulation Educator, Healthcare Simulation Operations Specialist and Distinguished CHEST Educator certifications.
 This places us in select group of global simulation programs with fully certified staff.